67th Annual Men’s Conference

-Mark your calendars now for a spiritually renewing weekend during the 66th Annual Mo-Ranch Men’s Conference!
-The 2017 keynote speaker is Rev. Dr. Blair R. Monie.
+Mark your calendars now for a spiritually renewing weekend during the 67th Annual Mo-Ranch Men’s Conference!
+The 2018 keynote speaker is Rev. Donovan Drake.
 Click the leadership tab to learn more about this year’s Men’s Conference leadership.

 What Is Men’s Conference?